Vjeroen/PurpleCrew/README.md

 ## Overview

 PurpleCrew is a project that leverages AI agents to perform various tasks.
-It uses the `crewai` framework to manage and run these agents.
+It uses the CREWAI framework to manage and run these agents.
 The project is designed to be customizable, allowing users to define their own agents, tasks, and logic.

 1. **Red Team Crew**: This crew simulates adversarial attacks to test the security posture of the system.
 It helps in identifying vulnerabilities and weaknesses by performing penetration testing and other offensive security tasks.